Moduli of spaces with prescribed homotopy groups: Moduli of spaces with prescribed homotopy groups

-According to the above, whether a given potential $(n-1)$-stage $Y$ can be extended to a potential $n$-stage is controlled by the homotopy spherical presheaf $\pi_{!} Y$.
-The following simple observation shows that even though it doesn't have to be $B_{A}^{h}(A_{S^{n}}, n+1)$ precisely, it has to have the same homotopy groups.
+According to the above, whether a given potential $(n-1)$-stage $Y$ can be extended to a potential $n$-stage is controlled by the spherical homotopy presheaf $p^{*} Y$.
+In general, the latter need not be equivalent to $\B_{A}^{h}(A_{S^{n}}, n+1)$; however, the following shows that it has the same homotopy groups: